SAP/jenkins-library/documentation/docs/extensibility.md

 This example can be adapted for other linters of your choice.

-## 2) Modified ready-made pipeline
+## 2. Modified Ready-Made Pipeline

 This option describes how you can copy and paste one of the centrally maintained pipelines to make changes not possible otherwise.
-For example, you can't change the order of stages, change which stages run in parallel or add new stages to a centrally maintained pipeline.
+For example, you can't change the order of stages and the stages that run in parallel or add new stages to a centrally maintained pipeline.
-This might be done for an individual project (in the `Jenkinsfile`), or in a separate git repository so it can be used for multiple projects.
+This might be done for an individual project (in the `Jenkinsfile`), or in a separate Git repository so it can be used for multiple projects.

 ### Single project

-The default `Jenkinsfile` of centrally maintained pipelines does nothing except for loading the pipeline and running it.
+The default `Jenkinsfile` of centrally maintained pipelines does nothing else but loading the pipeline and running it.
-This is convenient, but limits which aspects of the pipeline are modifiable.
+This is convenient but limits the modifiable aspects of the pipeline.

-If you have one project using the pipeline, the easiest way to do this modification is to copy the pipeline into your `Jenkinsfile`.
+If one of your projects uses the pipeline, the easiest way to do this modification is to copy the pipeline into your `Jenkinsfile`.

-The basic structure of your `Jenkinsfile` should be like this:
+The basic structure of your `Jenkinsfile` should be the following:

 ```groovy
 @Library(/* Shared library definition, see ¹ */) _